 Entertaining your kids can be a tricky business at the best of times, and it's even more difficult during holidays.

-We’ve put our thinking caps on and come up with 41 great ways to keep your kids busy, whatever the weather and their age.
+We’ve put our thinking caps on and come up with 41 great ways to entertain your kids, whatever the weather.
 So if you’re desperate to drag them away from the TV and games console, you’ll find all the ideas you’ll need right here!

 Almost a rite of passage, play dough is easy to make up and you can scent and colour it any way you fancy.
 We’ve got a fool proof play dough recipe plus lots of fun makes to do with it.